-3.4 Scanning synchrotron radiation X-Ray fluorescence nano-imaging
+3.4 Scanning synchrotron radiation X-ray fluorescence nano-imaging

-Fluorite crystals were mounted in an epoxy resin, polished on both sides to a thickness of a hundred micrometers and cut into 5mm edge squares.
-These mounts were fixed on Teflon rings and positioned perpendicularly to the incoming X-ray beam.
+Fluorite crystals were mounted in an epoxy resin, polished on both sides to a thickness of $100\,\mu\text{m}$ and cut into 5 mm edge squares.
+These mounts were fixed on Teflon rings and positioned perpendicular to the incoming X-ray beam.

-- Seven fluorite samples were scanned by synchrotron radiation X-ray fluorescence (SR-XRF) using the Nanoscopium hard Xray nanoprobe beamline (Bergamaschi et al., 2017; Somogyi et al., 2015) of synchrotron SOLEIL (Université Paris-Saclay, Saint Aubin, France).
-Elemental distribution mapping was acquired from these polished sections in different areas at a spatial resolution varying from 50 nm to 1 μm and with an integration time per pixel varying from 150 ms to 20 ms. The 18 keV - 135 monochromatic X-ray beam was focused on the crystal samples by a Kirckpatrick-Baez nano-focusing mirror.
-This excitation energy of 18 keV was chosen farther away from the U-L3 absorption edge (17.168 keV) in order to avoid the overlapping of the U-L3 X-ray lines and the Compton scattering peak of the incident X-ray beam from the sample.
+Seven fluorite samples were scanned by synchrotron radiation X-ray fluorescence (SR-XRF) using the Nanoscopium hard X-ray nanoprobe beamline (Bergamaschi et al., 2017; Somogyi et al., 2015) of synchrotron SOLEIL (Université Paris-Saclay, Saint Aubin, France).
+Elemental distribution mapping was acquired from these polished sections in different areas at a spatial resolution varying from 50 nm to 1 μm and with an integration time per pixel varying from 150 to 20 ms. The 18 keV monochromatic X-ray beam was focused on the crystal samples by a Kirckpatrick-Baez nano-focusing mirror.
+This excitation energy of 18 keV was chosen farther away from the U-L3 absorption edge (17.168 keV) in order to avoid overlapping the U-L3 X-ray lines and the Compton scattering peak of the incident X-ray beam from the sample.
 This allows the optimization of the analytical sensitivity of U due to the reduced spectral background below the U-L3 lines.
-To obtain nanometer-scale resolution elemental maps on mm2 sized samples, a fast-continuous scanning technique (FLYSCAN) has been - 140 employed (Lanzirotti et al., 2010; Medjoubi et al., 2013).
-Full XRF spectra were collected at each pixel of the scans by two silicon drift detectors of 50 mm2 useful area (KETEK H50, KETEK GmbH) used with XMAP (XIA LLC) fast digital multichannel analyzer cards.
-The XRF detectors were placed at 20° relative to the sample surface (Somogyi et al., 2015).
+To obtain nanometer-scale resolution elemental maps on square-millimeter-sized samples, a fast continuous scanning technique (FLYSCAN) has been employed (Lanzirotti et al., 2010; Medjoubi et al., 2013).
+Full XRF spectra were collected at each pixel of the scans by two silicon drift detectors of 50 mm2 useful area (KETEK H50, KETEK GmbH) with XMAP (XIA LLC) fast digital multichannel analyzer